PerfectlySoft/Archived-Perfect-Issues/README.md

     </a>
 </p>

-This is a list archived from Perfect JIRA (the issue report database).
+This is an archived list of the open issues which were on JIRA at the time we shut it down.
+If you have a new issue to report, please do so on the relevnt repository's GitHub issues tracker.

 ## Archived Issues